Astronautica: Music

 Jim Fusilli has described Astronautica's performance at the Low End Theory Festival 2016 in The Wall Street Journal.
 “Astronautica spun warm, swaying electronica, then she picked up an electric guitar and added lush chords to the already-satisfying sound.”

 [Astronautica] “crafts instrumental electronic dance music filled with pensive, muffled rhythms that wend through gratifyingly complicated melodies,” according to Randall Roberts in the Los Angeles Times.

 Layne Weiss of the LA Weekly adds, “Her music is like an abstract painting come to life, with colorful, dreamy and complex yet playful melodies.”
 Jeff Weiss also describes her music in the LA Weekly: "Astronautica's aesthetic synthesizes her past influences.
 There are sauna-warm electric guitar riffs, moody keyboard loops, R&B samples and the after-midnight soul of fellow LET alumni Shlohmo, Teebs and Nosaj Thing.
 As the elements in her name indicate, the sound is both celestial and watery -- beat as cosmic soup."

-“Los Angeles producer Edrina Martinez has chosen her nom-de-beats quite well — Astronautica evokes not only outer space exploration, but also those Nautica jackets that went hand-in-hand with the R&B-soundtracked ’90s that some of us hold so dear.
+Chris Martins in Spin Magazine wrote, “Los Angeles producer Edrina Martinez has chosen her nom-de-beats quite well — Astronautica evokes not only outer space exploration, but also those Nautica jackets that went hand-in-hand with the R&B-soundtracked ’90s that some of us hold so dear.
 However, as evidenced by the song below, her music isn’t some cheap throwback.
-Rather, it’s part of soul music’s in-progress electronic evolution…” says Chris Martins in Spin Magazine.
+Rather, it’s part of soul music’s in-progress electronic evolution…”

-"Building on the path set by the likes of Flying Lotus, Tokimonsta, Daedelus and Nosaj Thing, Martinez embraces a wide array of influences—from Nirvana to Aaliyah, dance music to hip-hop, the ocean to the stars—filtering it all into her own luminous, mellowed-out sound." notes Peter Holslin of Vice (magazine).
+Peter Holslin of Vice (magazine) notes that Astronautic "builds on the path set by the likes of Flying Lotus, Tokimonsta, Daedelus and Nosaj Thing," and that she "embraces a wide array of influences—from Nirvana to Aaliyah, dance music to hip-hop, the ocean to the stars—filtering it all into her own luminous, mellowed-out sound."

 In an article in The Hundreds magazine entitled "How Astronautica Is Paving the Way for Women in LA's Beat Scene," she is highlighted as an artist who "understands the importance of celebrating her fellow female musicians."
 Nylon (magazine) also showcases the artist's impact on the EDM scene: "Astronautica, also known as Edrina Martinez, has already proven to be a powerful force on the electronic music scene—and she’s only 24 years old."